 When your dog is done eating you should dispose of the fish meat properly if not eaten.
 Old fish can grow dangerous bacteria, and attract pest animals like flies, or raccoons.
 It is recommended that fish is given to your pup around once or twice a week.
 While not good regularly, fish works great as a fun treat.

 Let’s take a look at 7 fish that are safe for dogs to eat.
-Eating fish is a healthy source of protein for your pup, is very nutrient dense.
+Eating fish is a healthy source of protein for your pup, and is very nutrient dense.
 Getting the correct type of fish is important as not all fish are safe for dogs to eat.

-Fish Safe For Dogs to Eat?
+Fish Safe For Dogs To Eat

 Salmon is safe to give to your dog, and the fish’s omega-3 fatty acids help with keeping your pooches coat shiny, and healthy.
 The nutrients in salmon also support your dog’s immune system and help reduce inflammation within its body.
 100 grams of salmon per ten pounds of body weight is the recommended amount to give to your dog.